ihouwat/shopping-list-react-app-demo/README.md

 * Customizable grocery stores and store layouts, in JavaScript
 * Click on list items to add notes
 * Fast, accessible progressive web app
-* Top 10 faves list based on usage history
+* Top 10 faves list based on usage history  (not in demo version)
 * Dark mode, because why not?!
-* Ready to deploy
 * Cute bear to brighten your day (load the app)

 ## Technologies Used